 - Giving a comprehensive view of the Enterprise architecture and taking the help of the stakeholders involved during enterprise architecture planning can benefit the organization by increasing the chances of executive buy-in.

-Different frameworks used for Enterprise Architecture Planning
+Different Frameworks Used for Enterprise Architecture Planning

 Open Group Architecture Framework (TOGAF)

 It is a famous enterprise architecture framework used for Enterprise Architecture Planning developed by the Open Group.
-TOGAF provides a high-level approach to planning, designing, implementing, and governing the Enterprise Architecture and modeled for business, application, data, and technology.
+TOGAF provides a high-level approach to planning, designing, implementing, and governing the Enterprise Architecture and model for business, application, data, and technology.

-TOGAF helps businesses by helping them implement software technology in a structured and organized way such that business objectives are met by
+TOGAF helps businesses by helping them implement software technology in a structured and organized way such that business objectives are met by:

 - Ascertaining that everyone speaks the same language.